sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Linear-Algebra.rst

     sage: H.eigenvalues() # random
     [-10.08361801792048?, -2.682220984496031?, 4.739405672111427?, -1.320116668180795? - 10.88676412262347?*I, -1.320116668180795? + 10.88676412262347?*I]

-Read the :doc:`Numerical Analysis Quickstart <NumAnalysis>` to see what the question marks above are.
-Basically, they say that the actual number is really inside the interval found by incrementing and decrementing the last digit of the printed number.
+According to the :doc:`Numerical analysis quickstart <NumAnalysis>`, the question marks indicate that the actual number is inside the interval found by incrementing and decrementing the last digit of the printed number.
 So 9.1? is a number between 9.0 and 9.2.
 Sage knows exactly what number this is (since it's a root of a polynomial), but uses interval notation to print an